Your mood may swing from high to low as hormones and emotions take hold.

 Monsoon –Surrounded by all the humidity and sweating, it is imperative to wear at least one size large clothes.
 Make sure to remain soled at all times, and be steer clear of roadside food items at all costs.
 Try taking a bath with neem water as it aids in fighting germs and bacteria.

 Winter –Practice breathing techniques during winter as you cannot always go out in sunshine for long walks.
-Make sure to wear the softest of woollen clothes as the non-soft ones can be too itchy on your skin.
+Make sure to wear the softest of woolen clothes as the non-soft ones can be too itchy on your skin.

 Some custom error